Australian Institute of Policy and Science: CSL Florey Medal

 The CSL Florey Medal is an initiative of the Australian Institute of Policy & Science.
 Named after Australian Nobel Prize winner Howard Florey, the medal is awarded biennially to an Australian biomedical researcher for a milestone achievement in biomedical science and human health advancement.
 The most recent winner was Professor John Hopwood (2009) Professor John Hopwood and immediate past winner was Professor Ian Frazer.

-Current Objectives

-Today, the Australian Institute of Policy and Science is dedicated to partnering with others in the not-for-profit, community, industry, education, research, government and other sectors to: